What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 Are you getting all of your Boat's Performance?

-This is a tough question to answer, but the first place you have to look is the prop.
+This is a tough question to answer, but the prop is the first place you have to look.

 The second question, which isn't as easy to fix, is: does your motor have electronic fuel injection/direct injection?
 If it does, it'll certainly help a lot.
 If not, you'll have to mess with jetting, which I'll touch on later.